MuayThaiLegz/module_11/README.md

 ---

-## This KMeans clustering ML analysis was cntributed to by the entire UC Berkeley FinTech BootCamp
+## This Prophet forecast analysis was cntributed to by the entire UC Berkeley FinTech BootCamp
 [UC Berkeley Extension](https://bootcamp.berkeley.edu/fintech/)

 ---